Generating isospectral but not isomorphic quantum graphs: Introduction

 We also present a method to generate isospectral graphs by attaching certain graphs to any compact graph which can generate arbitrarily large sets of isospectral graphs.
-In order to do so we need to find the Titchmarsh-Weil $M$-function and this can be done even by hand in some cases.
-We classify the vertices according to their Titchmarsh-Weil $M$-function for all isospectral graphs with up to seven vertices.
+In order to do so we need to find the Titchmarsh-Weyl $M$-function and this can be done even by hand in some cases.
 Since the $M$-function is highly important to generate isospectral graphs we have found a method to determine if two vertices have the same $M$-function and implemented it in software.
+We classify the vertices according to their Titchmarsh-Weyl $M$-function for all isospectral graphs with up to seven vertices.

 Our combinatorial methods allowed us to find an isospectral triplet where one member is the loop graph which is one of the most simple graphs.
-This method also allowed us to find infinite graphs where periodic and aperidic graphs have the same spectrum and this can be done in high dimensions.
+This method also allowed us to find infinite graphs where periodic and aperiodic graphs have the same spectrum and this can be done in high dimensions.

+There is interest in finding criteria that distinguishes isospectral graphs, such as the number of nodal points \cite{band2006nodal}, scattering properties \cite{Pivovarchik-Mugnolo}, the Titchmarsh-Weyl $M$-function \cite{Gernandt}, or knowing the spectrum under different boundary conditions \cite{Kaliuzhnyi-Verbovetskyi}.
+We will show that there are plenty of graphs that are isospectral also under different boundary conditions, including $\delta$-type boundary conditions which depend on a parameter.
+During this investigation we have found all sets of isospectral graphs under Dirichlet boundary conditions at terminal vertices where the graphs have at most eight vertices and at most 13 vertices for trees.

 Our results show that there are many interesting isospectral sets and makes it possible to get some general insights about them.
 The use of our software has allowed us to fairly quickly do experiments with quantum graphs which has led to several of our discoveries and there is likely more to be found.

-The increasing interest in isospectral graphs is witnessed by the appearance of two manuscripts after the first version of this manuscript \cite{kurasov.muller,post}, where isospectral graphs are constructed.
+The increasing interest in isospectral graphs is witnessed by the appearance of three manuscripts after the first version of this manuscript \cite{kurasov.muller,post}, where isospectral graphs are constructed, in one case using the magnetic Laplacian, appearing after version 12 of this manuscript \cite{Fabila-Carrasco.magnetic.2023}.